Alan Fletcher - Flooring Expert and Consumer Advocate

 ready to install tile flooring

-tiles will surely crack if the subfloor is unstable.
+tiles will surely crack if the sub floor is unstable or if the material is

 Obviously a concrete slab will be the most stable of all, but wood floors